RichardMiruka/sorting_algorithms/README.md

   * [106-bitonic_sort.c](./106-bitonic_sort.c): C function that sorts an array of integers in ascending order using the Bitonic Sort algorithm.
   * Assumes that `size` is a power of 2 (ie. `size` can be expressed as `2^k` where `k >= 0`).
   * Prints subarrays each time they are merged.
+ * [106-O](./106-O): Text file containing the best, average, and worst case time complexities of the Bitonic Sort algorithm, one per line.

+* **11. Quick Sort - Hoare Partition scheme**
+  * [107-quick_sort_hoare.c](./107-quick_sort_hoare.c): C function that sorts an array of integers in ascending order using the Quick Sort algorithm.
+  * Implements the Hoare partition scheme.
+  * Always uses the last elemement of the partition being sorted as the pivot.
+  * Prints the array after each swap.
+  * [107-O](./107-O): Text file containing the best, average, and worst case time complexities of the Quick Sort Hoare Partition cheme algorithm, one per line.

+* **12. Dealer**
+  * [1000-sort_deck.c](./1000-sort_deck.c): C function that sorts a `deck_node_t` doubly-linked list deck of cards.
+  * Assumes that there are exactly `52` elements in the doubly-linked list.
+  * Orders the deck from spades to diamonds and from aces to kings.